-The Classic cocktail, the Bee’s Knees is one of our favorites, gin, honey, and lemon, doesn’t get much better.
+The Classic cocktail recipe the Bee’s Knees is one of our favorites, a simple concoction of gin, honey, and lemon, doesn’t get much better.
 Unless of course, you add lavender, and then it gets much, much better!
-We have a butterfly garden and our neighbor is a beekeeper, so I like to make sure our garden has plenty of flowers.
+We have a butterfly garden and our neighbor is a beekeeper, so I like to make sure our garden has plenty of bee friendly flowers.
 Last weekend we planted some new lavender plants in the backyard and I thought it would be a great addition to the Bee’s Knees, making it a Lavender Honey Bee.

 The Lavender Honey Simple Syrup is very easy to make, and this method can be used to make a wide variety of flavors.
 Ginger, rosemary, lemongrass, etc. If you’re looking to up your cocktail game, it all starts with a great simple syrup.

-Here’s how I make the Lavender Honey Simple Syrup, this is enough for two cocktails:
+Here’s my Lavender Honey Simple Syrup recipe, this is enough for two cocktails:

 - 1 Ounce Honey

 - 2 Teaspoons Lavender Flowers, fresh or dry

 -Bring the water to a boil, add the lavender and honey

 -Let steep for a few minutes, like you’re making tea